 Dealing With Poor Memory

-This does not apply to just trying to find the answer to a question but can affect many other areas of life.
+This does not apply to just trying to find the answer to a question.
+Poor memory can affect many other areas of life.
 Have you ever found yourself walking into a room and suddenly realizing that you don’t know why you are there?
 What were you doing?
 Or maybe you can’t even remember how you got there?
 It happens to me all the time.
-I can’t imagine how much time I waste in life trying to remember what I was doing or what I was supposed to do today like “pay the bills”.
-So I get busted with late fees on my credit card payments, the food in the oven burns or I leave the sprinklers running in the backyard for hours.
+I can’t imagine how much time I waste in life trying to remember what I was doing or what I was supposed to do today, like pay the bills.
+So, I get busted with late fees on my credit card payments, the food in the oven burns, or I leave the sprinklers running in the backyard for hours.

 The emotional toll of dealing with poor memory

 This not only can cost us money or cause huge “messes,” but it can cause us emotional distress.
 Just last night, I was lying in bed.
 I was so tired, but as I tried to drift off to sleep, a thought about my doctor’s office in Colorado crossed my mind.
 It was nothing, but I could not remember the city the office was in.
 Then my brain went into overdrive trying to remember; I drove there all the time, I could picture it, it had been on the news a while ago regarding a major tragedy!
 What was it???
 I wanted to remember on my own (stubbornness), so I tried and tried to force some sort of connection into my brain.
 After a while of tormenting myself, I actually got up, turned on the light, and looked for a business card from that doctor’s office.
 Aurora.
 Of course!
 How could I not remember?
 Aurora!
 Now I could sleep, but I don’t always have a business card to grab with the answer on it so instead, it drives me mad until I convince myself to just let it go.

 My tips for coping with memory problems